 - a.
 Objective #1: The University achieves national recognition for its initiatives in support of community-engaged active learning. - (1.)
-Key Performance Indicator: The University attains the Community Engagement Elective Classification under the auspices of the Carnegie Foundation for the Advancement of Teaching. - Target: AY 2014-2015-The University achieves the elective classification in the 2015 review cycle. - (2.)
-Key Performance Indicator: The Center for International Studies offers programs geared to complement community engagement initiatives. - Target: Ay 2012-2013-The Center will commence assessment of program requirements in order to achieve accreditation for an intensive language learning program by 2016. - Target: AY 2012-2014 The Center will review services provided by the Passport Office in order to offer the highest responsive service to the public.

-b.
-Objective #2: University centers and institutes provide opportunities for partnerships at the local, regional, national, and international levels.

-- (1.)
-Key Performance Indicator: The Center for Community Wellness, Engagement, and Development ("the WED Center") and its component initiatives engage in partnerships that advance its mission of service. - Target: AY 2011-2012-A needs assessment is completed regarding opportunities for development of partnerships with local non-profit agencies and organizations. - Target: AY 2013-2014-The WED Center maintains an official partnership with Texas Tech University Health Science Center F. Marie Hall Institute for Rural and Community Health and the Garrison Institute on Aging for the purpose of developing collaborative programs and initiatives. - (2.)
-Key Performance Indicator: The Center for Security Studies (CSS) engages with students, faculty, and the community to provide opportunities for engaged learning. - Target: AY 2012-2013-At least two critical emerging language learning programs (Arabic, Chinese) are established. - Target: AY 2012-2013-Partnerships with key agencies in the Department of Defense, Department of Homeland Security, and state/local law enforcement agencies are established. - Target: AY 2012-2013-The Center offers, on an annual basis, at least five collaborative education events (e.g., symposia, speakers' series, and co-hosted courses with national, state, and local agencies).
+Key Performance Indicator: The University attains the Community Engagement Elective Classification under the auspices of the Carnegie Foundation for the Advancement of Teaching. - ➤ Target: AY 2014-2015: The University achieves the elective classification in the 2015 review cycle. - (2.)
+Key Performance Indicator: The Center for International Studies offers programs geared to complement community engagement initiatives. - ➤ Target: AY 2012-2013: The Center will commence assessment of program requirements in order to achieve accreditation for an intensive language learning program by 2016. - Target: AY 2012-2020: The Center will review services provided by the Passport Office annually in order to offer the highest responsive service to the public. - b.
+Objective #2: University centers and institutes provide opportunities for partnerships at the local, regional, national, and international levels. - (1.)
+Key Performance Indicator: The Center for Community Wellness, Engagement, and Development ("the WED Center") and its component initiatives engage in partnerships that advance its mission of service. - Target: AY 2011-2012: A needs assessment is completed regarding opportunities for development of partnerships with local non-profit agencies and organizations. - Target: AY 2013-2014: The WED Center maintains an official partnership with Texas Tech University Health Science Center F. Marie Hall Institute for Rural and Community Health and the Garrison Institute on Aging for the purpose of developing collaborative programs and initiatives. - Target: The WED Center furthers outreach and engagement: